 - Bulk feeders eat large pieces of food, usually from the source.

 Many marine mammals are filter feeders.
-Filter feeders, or suspension feeders, strain suspended food particles and small organisms from vast amounts of water.
+Filter feeders, or suspension feeders, strain suspended food particles and tiny organisms from vast amounts of water.
 They pass the water over a filtering structure.

-A variety of animals use filter-feeding to acquire food, and these animals come from several different phyla.
+Various animals use filter-feeding to acquire food, and these animals come from several different phyla.
 Fish, crustaceans, bivalves, sponges, jellyfish, worms, and tunicates all use methods of filter-feeding.
-These animals range from the microscopic all the way to the largest animal that has ever lived on the planet, the blue whale.
+These animals range from the microscopic to the largest animal ever living on the planet, the blue whale.

-Scallops, mussels, and clams are bivalves that siphon the water through body parts into gills, which use a combination of physical filtration and mucus to capture particles.
+Scallops, mussels, and clams are bivalves that siphon the water through body parts into gills, which combine physical filtration and mucus to capture particles.

-Sea cucumbers and polychaete worms have appendages that capture particles that are drifting by in the current.
+Sea cucumbers and polychaete worms have appendages that capture particles drifting by in the current.

 A prime example of large animals that filter feed is baleen whales.
-The blue whale, humpback whale, and minke whale have plates called baleen.
-As large amounts of water are taken in, the comblike baleen filters out fish, krill, and small invertebrates.
+The blue whale, humpback whale, and minke whale have baleen plates.
+The comb-like baleen filters out fish, krill, and small invertebrates as large amounts of water.
 The whales then use their tongues to move the food down to their stomach.

-Filter feeders normally live with other types of filter feeders and share the food available by specializing in different size ranges proportional to their own size.
+Filter feeders typically live with other types of filter feeders and share the food available by specializing in different size ranges proportional to their size.

-Filter feeders extract different types of food from the water, including seston, zooplankton, and small fish.
+Filter feeders extract food from the water, including seston, zooplankton, and small fish.
 Smaller animals such as crustaceans and worms eat smaller food particles than larger animals such as whales.

 If the food produced in the ecosystem runs out, then sessile life will run out of food.

-Without filter feeders, there would be a major gap in marine ecosystems as they play a major role in cycling energy.
-As they clear particles from the water, the removal of filter feeders by pollution or fishing can entirely change the look of huge swathes of the ocean.
+Without filter feeders, marine ecosystems would have a significant gap as they play a major role in cycling energy.
+As they clear particles from the water, removing filter feeders by pollution or fishing can entirely change the look of vast swathes of the ocean.
 Without filter feeders, the water can get deoxygenated due to the increase in phytoplankton and zooplankton, causing the water to become murkier and dirtier.